opentofu/opentofu/TSC_SUMMARY.md

 #### IBM acquisition of Hashicorp

-Shall we publish anything as OpenTofu regarding the acquision?
+Shall we publish anything as OpenTofu regarding the acquisition?

 ##### Discussion/Decision